Creating a resource

 In the Redirect clients field, select

-.To enable redirecting clients from HTTP to HTTPS, create a CDN resource without a redirect and get a TLS certificate for your domain name.
+Don't useorHTTPS to HTTP.To enable redirecting clients from HTTP to HTTPS, create a CDN resource without a redirect and get a TLS certificate for your domain name.
 Next, in the CDN resource settings, select the

-client redirect method. -
+HTTP to HTTPSclient redirect method. -

 In the Certificate type field, select one of the options:

-: Select a certificate.
+Don't use: Resource will only be available over HTTP.Use from Certificate Manager: Select a certificate.
 The resource will be available over HTTP and HTTPS.

 Certificates from Yandex Certificate Manager are supported.
 You can issue a new Let's Encrypt® certificate or upload one of your own.